 Parinaz joined Cambridge-Africa in January 2019 and anyone who knows her can’t help but notice the enthusiasm with which she approaches her work.

 ‘I enjoy the variety of the projects in this fund especially those projects about social science or education.
-And I love an admin job!
+And I love an admin job, especially when its relevant to grants!
 I am fussy and like order so when I joined the team, I set up a system to organize the folders and make things easy to process.
 I find a lot of satisfaction when things are in good order,’

-Parinaz has been in this position for two and half years and from her experience, she has put together the most common questions raised and her responses.
+Parinaz has been in this position for three and half years and from her experience, she has put together the most common questions raised and her responses.